5 THINGS ABOUT

 PARENTS SHOULD SHARE WITH KIDS

-5 Things About Estate Planning Parents Should Share With Kids by Stefanie West, Esq. - 46:24
+5 Things About Estate Planning Parents Should Share With Kids with Stefanie West, Esq. - 46:24

 Many people think that only the “wealthy” need to make estate plans, and that they will be in adequately sound health to make decisions through end of life.
 Reality however is very different.
 Whether you are an Early Career, Mid-Career or Late Career individual, life events such as a divorce, an accident, or illness can radically change your life as well as your asset protection and control.

 A trust is a legal tool used in estate planning to ensure maximum control and protection of your assets and your wishes during your lifetime, and to enable your loved ones to inherit your assets with minimal costs while saving time and hassle.

 It is widely suggested that you have an estate plan to make sure your wishes are carried out if you:

 have intellectual property (IP) or other properties of real financial value or emotional value,

 have any financial accounts or retirement accounts, or